 (Enthusiastically) Precisely!
 People wanted to know every detail of his radical life.
 He was willing to kill and die for his beliefs.
-I called him the "warrior saint."
-I applaud that quality, Mrs. Keckley.
+I applaud that, Mrs. Keckley.
 And he remained defiant even as he stood on the gallows with a rope cinched tightly around his neck.
-Later, the hangman sent me a piece of the scaffold.
-I call it "a bit of the true cross."